Rifle homicide suspect arrested in Oregon

 September 26, 2017

+The Police Department obtained an arrest warrant, and a reward was offered for any information on the suspect, Michael Francis Montgomery.

-After nearly six months, the main suspect in the Rifle homicide that occurred in late March this year, Michael Francis Montgomery, was apprehended in Oregon just before 4 p.m.
+Six months later, Montgomery was apprehended by police in Ontario, Oregon, just before 4 p.m.
 Monday.
+It is believed that he camped out near the Snake River in rural Oregon to avoid capture.

-Wanted for the slaying of his son-in-law Christopher Gallegos, 28, Montgomery was arrested by officers with the Ontario Police Department and the High Desert Drug Task Force leaving an Ontario-area church.
+Officers with the Ontario Police Department and the High Desert Drug Task Force found and arrested Montgomery Monday as he was leaving an Ontario-area church that provides meals to the needy.

-Ontario, in southeastern Oregon, is in a remote area near the state’s border with Idaho.
-It is believed Montgomery, whose arrest warrant went out last March, fled Rifle and camped near the Snake River outside of Ontario to avoid capture.

 Rifle Chief of Police Tommy Klein said that Montgomery did not resist arrest.